Isopodus/Wroombian/README.md

 ## Commands help
 Simply add `--help` key to any command to view it's usage

+## Bash files
+You can also simply type the name of an existing file and the system will try to execute every line as a single bash command.

 ## Connection
 To connect to device you can use any Telnet client soft, but for Windows I'd recommend <a href="https://www.putty.org/">PuTTY</a>.
 For Linux you can use standard `telnet <ip:port>` command.
 IP adress is shown in serial monitor at startup, port is 23.